-Celebrated computer scientist Alan Turing began searching for an answer to that question in earnest around 1950.
+Celebrated computer scientist Alan Turing began searching for an answer to that question around 1950.
 Long story short, the field of artificial intelligence was officially established in 1956.
 Although Turing tragically passed away in 1954, he is credited as the “father” of artificial intelligence.

 Up to 95% of customer service interactions will take place on AI-enabled platforms by 2025